-i) Zakat and income tax
+j) Zakat and income tax

-The Company is subject to Zakat in accordance with the regulations of General Authority of Zakat and Income Tax ("GAZT").
+The Company is subject to Zakat in accordance with the regulations of Zakat and Tax Customs Authority ("ZATCA").
 Foreign subsidiaries are subject to the relevant income tax regulations in their countries of domicile.
 Company's Zakat and its share in the foreign subsidiaries income tax are accrued and charged to the consolidated statement of income currently.
 Foreign income tax attributable to the foreign subsidiaries shareholders are charged to the minority shareholders in accompanying consolidated financial statements.
 Additional Zakat and foreign income tax liabilities, if any, related to prior years' assessments are accounted for in the period in which the final assessments are finalized.
 The Company withholds taxes on Transactions with non-resident parties.